 Bridal showers are magical events designed to celebrate the bride and lavish her with love, support, and gifts.
 As such, she typically invites her closest friends and relatives to keep the party intimate and special.

-However, as a bride and her bridal crew plan the bridal shower, they might find themselves asking, “Should I invite my mother-in-law to the bridal shower?”
+However, as a bride and her bridal crew plan the bridal shower, they might find themselves wondering if they have to invite their mother-in-law to the bridal shower.
 Though the answer in most cases would be yes, further explanation is provided below, including what circumstances would make it appropriate or inappropriate to extend an invitation.

 Do You Invite Your Mother-in-Law to a Bridal Shower?